processone/docs.ejabberd.im/content/admin/configuration/database.md

 On the other hand, if you are creating the tables manually, remember to use the proper SQL schema!
-For example, if you are using MySQL and choose the _default_ schema, use `mysql.sql`.
+For example, if you are using MySQL and choose the _singlehost_ schema, use `mysql.sql`.
-If you are using PostgreSQL and need the _new_ schema, use `pg.new.sql`.
+If you are using PostgreSQL and need the _multihost_ schema, use `pg.new.sql`.

-def:switch
+def:convert
-: Change the database schema and all its tables from `default` schema to `new` schema.
+: Change the database schema and all its tables from `singlehost` schema to `multihost` schema.
   Not to be confused with [upgrade ejabberd](def:upgrade) or [update schema](def:update).

-If you already have a MySQL or PostgreSQL database with the _default_ schema and contents, you can switch it to the _new_ schema:
+If you already have a MySQL or PostgreSQL database with the _singlehost_ schema and contents, you can convert it to the _multihost_ schema:

 * *MySQL*:
 Edit the file `sql/mysql.old-to.new.sql` which is included with ejabberd, fill DEFAULT_HOST in the first line, and import that SQL file in your database.
-Then enable the `new_sql_schema` option in the ejabberd configuration, and restart ejabberd.
+Then enable the `sql_schema_multihost` top-level option in the ejabberd configuration, and restart ejabberd.

 * *PostgreSQL*:
-First enable `new_sql_schema` and [mod_admin_update_sql](modules.md#mod_admin_update_sql)
-in your ejabberd configuration:
+First enable the `sql_schema_multihost` top-level option and [mod_admin_update_sql](modules.md#mod_admin_update_sql) in your ejabberd configuration:
     ``` yaml
-    new_sql_schema: true
+    sql_schema_multihost: true
     modules:
       mod_admin_update_sql: {}
     ```